Prescriptions

 Take it to the pharmacy you got it from or bring it in to the surgery.
 Do not put it in your household bin or flush it down the toilet.

-As qualified healthcare professionals, pharmacists can offer advice on minor illnesses such as:
+As qualified healthcare professionals, pharmacists at your local chemist can also offer advice on minor illnesses such as:

 Most pharmacies have a private consultation room where you can discuss issues with pharmacy staff without being overheard.